Leaves of Absence

 To be considered for fellowships—including reinstatement of multi-year PhD fellowships held at the time of the request for leave—or for financial aid other than loans, students returning from leave should contact the Office of Financial Aid by the following deadlines:

 - February 1 if returning in the following fall semester

 - October 1 if returning in the following spring semester

 When the student notifies the Office of Financial Aid of his or her intent to return, the decision to award financial aid, including reinstatement of previously awarded aid, will be based on satisfactory academic progress prior to the leave and departmental recommendation.

-A student on leave may not use University facilities.
-Email accounts are normally suspended within six to nine months after approval of the leave.
+Students on leave are not registered, and therefore may not use University facilities.
+Email accounts are normally suspended within six to nine months after the leave is processed.

-Students on an approved leave of absence may request library access for specific short periods of time and specific reasons, by application (.pdf) to the Office of the Dean.
-Please note that students on leave who have previously been awarded a Columbia degree may, as alumni, have email forwarded and use facilities such as the libraries: see the Columbia Alumni Association website for more information.
+Students on an official leave of absence may request library access for specific short periods of time and specific reasons, by sending a Library Affiliation Request form to [email protected].
+Please note that students on leave who have previously been awarded a Columbia degree may, as alumni, retain access to their LionMail email account and use facilities such as the libraries: see the Columbia Alumni Association website for more information.

-Students who vacate a UAH apartment to take a leave of absence remain eligible for University housing, although they are not guaranteed housing upon return.
-Students returning from a leave who wish to apply for University housing for the fall semester should contact Craig Knobles (212-854-2889; firstname.lastname@example.org) by May 1; to apply for the spring semester, the deadline is December 1.
+Students who vacate a Columbia Residential apartment to take a leave of absence remain eligible for University housing upon their return, although it is not guaranteed.
+Students returning from a leave who wish to apply for University housing for the fall semester should contact Emma Johnson at [email protected] by May 1; to apply for the spring semester, the deadline is December 1.

 GSAS will provide funding-eligible doctoral students the same fellowship for health insurance during one semester of official medical leave that funded students who are not on leave receive.
 Students should read the "Medical Leave of Absence" section of the Student Health Insurance Plan website and contact the Health Insurance Office for further important information regarding eligibility.